 Adding a file

-There are two basic approaches to adding a file to your Moodle course.
+There are two basic cases for adding a file to your Moodle course.

 Uploading a file yourself